nhsconnect/FHIR-NRLS-API/pages/explore/api_foundation_conformance.md

 Note: The Ssp-Version defaults to 1 if not supplied (this is currently the only version of the API).
 This indicates the major version of the interaction, so when new major releases of this specification are released (for example releases with breaking changes), implementors will need to specify the correct version in this header.
 -->

-### 1.2 Capabilities Interaction (Get the NRLS CapabilityStatement)  ###
+### 1.2 Capabilities Interaction (Get the NRL CapabilityStatement)  ###

 <div markdown="span" class="alert alert-success" role="alert">
 GET [baseUrl]/metadata</div>

-The `/metadata` path on the root of the NRLS FHIR server will return the capability statement for the FHIR server.
+The `/metadata` path on the root of the NRL FHIR server will return the capability statement for the FHIR server.

 For details of this interaction - see [HL7 FHIR STU3 RESTful API](https://www.hl7.org/fhir/STU3/http.html#capabilities).